This Is How I’ve Made My Days More Intentional

 Maybe it’ll help you too.

-I didn’t set out to create a method.
+I didn’t set out to create a method or a framework.

 I just wanted a better day.